 Drain the crab meat, (or any other white fish meat desired).
-The 135g is the standard supermarket sized tinned crab meat, tuna or cod.
+The 135g is the standard supermarket sized tinned crab meat, (yes TINNED crab meat!
+No pretentions here), tuna or cod.
 In a medium sized mixing bowl scoop half the mayo, half the onion and half the garlic and chopped egg, mix well.
 Add the crab meat and mix, gradually adding in the remainder of the ingredients.

 10 minutes before you’re ready to serve take the bowl out of the fridge, slice the bread diagonally in 1 inch thick slices, (about 2 cm), arrange on a serving platter and evenly spread a nice dollop of the congreco on each slice.

 If you’re really out to impress, garnish the plate with well drained and dry greens and top each slice with half a cherry tomato, olive or shaved carrot.

 This is an incredibly tasty Greek recipe a Polish girl from Illinois gave to me one time after we met in Canada.
 But, the first time I ate it was in Boston with some friends visiting from California on their way to England.
 I've made it countless times and featured it in every restaurant where I had a say in the menu.
 It’s fast and easy and any leftovers keep well for two to three days, so make extra if you want.